parinshah1288/parin-ai-portfolio/artifacts/adaptive-learning.md

 This artifact is a group presentation on how adaptive learning can be used in an educational system to improve the learning experience for students.

+---

+## Description

+This presentation explores how adaptive learning systems use AI to personalize education based on each student’s understanding and performance.
+It focuses on how learning can be adjusted dynamically instead of using the same approach for every student.

+---

 ## Objective

-The objective of this presentation was to show how adaptive learning can help create a more personalized learning experience instead of using the same approach for every student.
+The objective of this presentation was to show how adaptive learning can create a more personalized learning experience and improve student outcomes compared to traditional one-size-fits-all methods.

+---

 ## Process

 This artifact was created as a group presentation.
-We researched the challenges of traditional one-size-fits-all learning and explored how adaptive learning systems can respond to student needs in a more flexible way.
+We researched the limitations of traditional learning systems and explored how adaptive learning can address those challenges.

-The presentation focused on how AI-driven systems can adjust learning based on student performance, reduce frustration, and support both fast learners and struggling learners.
+We focused on how AI-driven systems can evaluate student performance, adjust difficulty levels, and create personalized learning paths.

+---

-## Tools Used
+## Tools and Technologies Used

-- Presentation slides through Canva ( pdf file ).
+- Presentation slides (Canva)
-- Research sources - as listed in the pdf file.
+- Course materials and research sources
 - ChatGPT for limited support with structuring and wording

+---

 ## Use Case: Adaptive Learning in Education